 Macroeconomics programs explore the cause of the ups and downs of the economy, the effect on economic health due to the monetary and fiscal policy, determination of interest rates, reasons why certain economies seem to rise and grow at a faster pace, the effect of sales tax, income tax and all other taxes on general prices.

-But microeconomics and macroeconomics, having their vast differences in areas they deal with, are closely connected to each other; only with the presence of healthy business firms and companies present, can there be an overall sound economy.
+But microeconomics and macroeconomics, having their vast differences in areas they deal with, are closely connected to each other; only with the presence of healthy business firms and companies, can there be an overall sound economy.
 So what area will you be specialising in?
-Whilst you explore the possibilities, you should have a look at some of the microeconomic programs and macroeconomic programs listed on Hotcourses India!
+Whilst you explore the possibilities, you should have a look at some of the top postgraduate in economics programmes listed on Hotcourses India!